-A total of forty-two candidates are identified in the two fields.
+A total of 42 candidates are identified in the two fields.
 For the 000706a field, the 22 identified candidates were varying in at least one other night.
-All candidates are listed in Table 2 and Table 3, along with their positions and measured lightcurve The designations at follow 'ROTSE1 characteristics. left the form JHHMMSS.SS±ddmmss.s' where 'HH', 'MM' and 'SS.SS' give the RA position in hours, minutes and seconds, and the 'dd', 'mm' and 'ss.s' give the declination analogously.
-The ROTSE1 magnitude, m{R1} , is calculated as the average of m{max} and m{min} .
-The time interval ΔT is calculated as the apparent time from maximum to maximum, or minimum to minimum, if a pair of either is apparent.
+All candidates are listed in Table 2 and Table 3, along with their positions and measured lightcurve characteristics.
+The designations at left follow the form 'ROTSE1 JHHMMSS.SS±ddmmss.s' where 'HH', 'MM' and 'SS.SS' give the RA position in hours, minutes and seconds, and the 'dd', 'mm' and 'ss.s' give the declination analogously.
+The ROTSE1 magnitude, m{R1} , is calculated as the average of m{max} and The time interval ΔT is calculated as the apparent time from maximum to maximum, or minimum to minimum, if a pair of either are apparent.
 In the case of δ Scu and other pulsating stars, this will be the period.
 For symmetric W UMa stars and other eclipsing binaries where both dips are deep, it will be half the period.
 For longer period variables, the quoted value is merely a lower limit as only 6 hours of data were used.
 Because of the length of time ROTSE1 was observing in the night, there is a natural insensitivity to medium or long time-scale variables.

 Also shown in Table 2 and Table 3 are the rise time and fall time of the lightcurve, labeled T_1 and T_2 , respectively.
-These are shown graphically in Figure 1.
 T_1 is defined as the shortest time it takes to rise from the end of a period of minimum brightness to the beginning of a period of maximum brightness.
 T_2 is defined conversely.
 These parameters may not correspond to the full time to transition from minimum to maximum brightness for the star.
 But if m{min} and m{max} correspond to the actual minima and maxima, these parameters assist in classification efforts, which will be described later.